Alessandro Michele: The Love & Beyond

 "It was you.
 It was you all along."

 It was about setting our minds free, letting the sound of wind brushed through the edge of your imagination.
 We all seemed to be happy, but inside, in fact, peace never came.
-It was so real looking at those photos that I could not help feeling complicated yet calm.

 The Gucci Creative Team